Justin Blackmon*, WR, Oklahoma State

 8/19/11: The Aggies got a fabulous junior season from wide receiver Jeff Fuller.
 He caught 76 passes for 1,066 yards and 12 touchdowns.
 Fuller is a big, physical receiver who presents a large target and catching radius for his quarterbacks.
 He works the short and intermediate part of the field well.
 Fuller looks like he would be a very good chain-mover and possession receiver in the NFL.
 Fuller would make a good Z (flanker) receiver quickly.

 Height: 5-10.
-Weight: 180.
-Projected 40 Time: 4.49.
-Projected Round (2012): 3-4.
-12/12/11: Wright totaled 63 receptions for 1,029 yards and 11 touchdowns during the regular season.
-He had a massive performance of 13 receptions for 281 yards and two touchdowns against Texas A&M. Wright's senior production has raised his stock significantly, but it was hurt by not producing much against LSU's talented secondary.
-The senior had two receptions for 27 yards and a score against the Tigers.
+Weight: 182.
+40 Time: 4.42.
+10-Yd Split: 1.45.
+Vertical: 38.
+Broad: 10-0.
+Hand: 8 1/2.
+Projected Round (2012): 5-6.
+4/24/12: Wright totaled 66 receptions for 1,117 yards and 12 touchdowns during the regular season.
+He had a massive performance with 13 receptions for 281 yards and two touchdowns against Texas A&M. Wright's senior production raised his stock, but that bump was hurt by not producing much against LSU's talented secondary.
+The senior had two receptions for 27 yards and a score versus the Tigers.
+Wright's stock took another hit when he weighed in smaller than expected at the East-West Shrine Game.
+He did well at the Combine.

-Last year, Wright caught 42 passes for 788 yards and five scores.
-As a sophomore in 2009, he had 41 receptions for 681 yards and five scores.
+In 2010, Wright caught 42 passes for 788 yards and five scores.
+As a sophomore the year before, he had 41 receptions for 681 yards and five scores.
 Wright projects as a slot receiver in the NFL.

 Jarrett Boykin, WR, Virginia Tech